 - Writing security requirements alongside functional requirements

-The benefits of such a security-centered approach include but are not limited to:
+The benefits of such a security-centered approach

 - reducing vulnerabilities and detecting system flaws early on